ukceh-rse/rsecon25-bof-ai/submission.md

 We believe that RSECon is a fantastic opportunity to attempt a more unified step forward, to construct a shared vision for the future of Research Software Engineering, and develop a coherent strategy for bringing it into being.

 We feel that a BoF session dedicated to community discussions about GenAI coding tools will be extremely valuable to many of our colleagues, and serve to strengthen personal and professional ties within our community.
-Technological paradigm shifts can be a source of excitement for many, but can have a demoralising / destabilising effect on others; for example, if one feels as though one's expertise has abruptly diminished in value, or that one is falling behind.
+Technological paradigm shifts can be a source of excitement for many, but can have a destabilising effect on others.

-Unfortunately, people can be reluctant to discuss their use, or indeed lack of use, of GenAI, for fear of judgement or even professional consequences.
+Unfortunately, people can be reluctant to discuss their use, or indeed lack of use, of GenAI for fear of judgement or professional consequences.
-This BoF session will providing a supportive, non-judgemental space where individuals can share their perspectives with other RSEs in similar situations.
+This BoF session will provide a supportive, non-judgemental space where individuals can share their perspectives with other RSEs in similar situations.

-By tying the session to the production of a guidance document, we hope to move quickly beyond group therapy and towards more constructive conversations - participants should come away from the session with a greater sense of clarity ...
+By tying the BoF session to the production of a guidance document, we hope to focus participants' minds towards constructive, actionable guidance.

+we hope to move quickly beyond group therapy and towards more constructive conversations - participants should come away from the session with a greater sense of clarity ...

 We also feel that focusing (in the second session) on the production of a position statement and guidance document is a worthwhile and timely endeavour: